Motto: Relationships are the only things that really matter; treat them accordingly.

 Communications and Program Manager

-Connor Reiten joined the Northwest Gas Association in March 2016.
+Connor Reiten has been with the Northwest Gas Association since March 2016.